3 Ways You Can Defend A Patent Infringement Lawsuit

 Invalidity is not all about Prior-Art identification

-Apart from obvious or anticipation defence, the defendant can also argue invalidity, if it can prove that the plaintiff engaged in inequitable conduct such as by withholding information that the examiner should have known about or lying to the examiner.
+Apart from obvious or anticipation defence, the defendant can also argue invalidity.
+That could be if it can prove that the plaintiff engaged in inequitable conduct.
+For example, by withholding information that the examiner should have known about or lying to the examiner.

 If you cannot prove that either non-infringement or patent is invalid, then you may go for counter-assertion.
 By counter asserting, you can negotiate the licensing cost with the plaintiff, if it is not an NPE.